 - Gathering and digesting information about your project to figure out its scope and how much work it will take to complete.

-- Acting as an international product owner, making sure everyone understands the vision and nature of the product in your care.
+- Acting as the international product owner, making sure everyone understands the vision and nature of the product in your care.

 - Building resourcing plans and schedules for approval by your managers and alignment with your dev teams.